-1. Follow the St. John Ambulance First Aid Treatment recommendations available in First Aid boxes:

-- Keep calm; - Assess the situation and either send or call for help; - Ensure that nobody else is going to be hurt and that the casualty is in no further danger; - Give First Aid but only as far as knowledge and skill permit.
+- 1. Follow the First Aid Treatment recommendations from most recent training session, notes also available in First Aid boxes: - Keep calm; - Assess the situation and either send or call for help; - Ensure that nobody else is going to be hurt and that the casualty is in no further danger; - Give First Aid but only as far as knowledge and skill permit.
 The patient should be given all possible reassurances and if necessary removed from danger; - Never give the casualty anything to eat or drink; - Be prepared to give succinct and accurate information about the accident to a first aider or other health professional.

+DR ABC

+Danger:
-2. Any injury should be dealt with promptly by either the teacher in charge at the time of the accident or by the nearest First Aider.
-Surgical gloves should be worn where appropriate.

-3. All staff should know the location of the First Aid kits.
+- Assess the scene for any immediate hazards that could endanger the first aider or the casualty, such as traffic, fire, or unstable structures. - Response: - Check if the casualty is conscious and alert by speaking to them and lightly touching their shoulder. - Airway: - Ensure the casualty's airway is clear and open, preventing any obstruction like the tongue or foreign objects. - Breathing: - Look for signs of breathing, listen for breath sounds, and feel for airflow on the first aider's cheek. - Circulation: - Check for signs of circulation, such as a pulse and blood flow, and assess for any bleeding or other serious injuries. - 2.
+Any injury should be dealt with promptly by either the teacher in charge at the time of the accident or by the nearest First Aider.
+Surgical gloves should be worn where appropriate. - 3.
+All staff should know the location of the First Aid kits.
 These are maintained by the appointed person.
 New staff members should familiarize themselves with members of staff who are trained in First Aid, Anaphylaxis and Paediatric First Aid.
 The Head Teacher should always be consulted should an incident require more than basic First Aid.